Krakow’s museums are a delight! Every exhibition I saw in Krakow seriously impressed me with its high standards.

 We heard stories about life in the middle ages and saw the objects that were found in the excavations.

 It’s really impressive to see how much was discovered.
-Everyday objects like coins, pieces of clothing, pens, jewellery, toys and even shoes.
+Everyday objects like coins, pieces of clothing, pens, jewellery, toys and even shoes are all on display.

 It was great to go through the museum with a professional guide.
 I’d already taken two other tours with Walkative before I joined this one, so I expected it to be excellent.

-With an incredible amount of knowledge, he led us through the museum, told us the stories behind the objects on display, answered all our questions and generally made the experience much more worthwhile.
+With an incredible amount of knowledge, he led us through the Underground Museum, told us the stories behind the objects on display, answered all our questions and generally made the experience much more worthwhile.

 Krakow’s Jagiellonian University Museum